Kotlin Multiplatform Help

 • The ContentNegotiation Ktor plugin and the JSON serializer deserialize the result of the GET request.

-• The JSON serializer here is configured in a way that it prints JSON in a more readable manner with the prettyPrint property.
-It is more flexible when reading malformed JSON with isLenient, and it ignores keys that haven't been declared in the rocket launch model with ignoreUnknownKeys.
+• The JSON serializer here is configured in such a way that it prints JSON in a more readable manner with the prettyPrint property.
+This is more flexible when reading malformed JSON with isLenient, and it ignores keys that haven't been declared in the rocket launch model with ignoreUnknownKeys.

-3. Add the getDateOfLastSuccessfulLaunch() suspending function to RocketComponent:
+3. Add the getDateOfLastSuccessfulLaunch() suspending function to RocketComponent, which will retrieve information about rocket launches asynchronously:

 • httpClient.get() is also a suspending function because it needs to retrieve data over the network asynchronously without blocking threads.